webgem-xyz/UVA-React/readme.md

 Attribute | Type | Usage
 --- | --- | ---
-handleSubmit | function | The function that handles the adding the measurement to the database.
+Uid | string | User identifier so it knows where to write to.

 ## AddButton Component
 ### Usage